Michalo95/cart-app/README.md

+# This project is solely for my own learning purposes.
+The goal is to learn how to use React and git.

+I would like to give credit to Mosh who is a youtuber and the person who provided a tutorial on how to use React!

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).